Your bike tour plans depend on a variety of factors:

 There are several types of touring.
-Each has its negatives and positives.
+Each has its pros and cons.

-On a self-supported tour, you carry all of the equipment and clothing you need with you on your bicycle.
-You may make occasional stops for food and other basic supplies.
-In general, though, you're prepared to handle everything from foul weather to sleeping outdoors.
+You carry all of the gear and clothing you need with you on your bicycle.
+While you may make occasional stops for food and basic supplies, you're prepared to handle everything from foul weather to sleeping outdoors.

-Here, cyclists store most of their equipment and supplies in a support vehicle that travels with them as they ride.
+These tours let you store most of your equipment and supplies in a support vehicle that travels with you as you ride.

-These tours are planned, organized and run by commercial outfitters.
-Some are full-service affairs where every detail is addressed.
+These are planned, organized and run by commercial outfitters such as REI Adventures.
+Some outfitters offer full-service affairs where every detail is addressed.
 Others are basic services that provide route planning and accommodation assistance only.

-Small tour groups (two to six people) are easier to plan, organize and manage than large tour groups, especially if you're a novice.
-They are also safer than touring alone, since other people are around to help with breakdowns, injuries and other tour problems.
+Small cycling groups (2 to 6 people) are easier to plan, organize and manage than large groups, especially if you're a novice.
+They are also safer than touring alone, since your fellow riders are around to help with breakdowns, injuries and route-finding.

-Larger touring groups (more than six people) can also be a lot of fun, but they can be a challenge to organize.
-If you're a beginner and are interested in large group tours, spend some time touring with more experienced cyclists or with organized tours before you plan a large tour on your own.
+Larger touring groups (more than 6 people) can also be a lot of fun, but they are more challenging to organize.
+Beginners should spend some time touring with experienced cyclists or with organized tours before planning a large tour on your own.

 If you choose to go with a group, keep these points in mind:

-The size of your group and the type of tour you're planning is just the beginning of your decision-making process.
-Keep the following considerations in mind as well, both when buying gear for touring and when packing for specific tours.
+Group size and the type of tour you're planning are just the beginning of your decision-making process.
+Keep the following in mind when planning your route and shopping for gear:

-The closer your route is to sources of assistance (bike repair shops, general stores, telephones and so on), the easier it is to get help.
-Plan your first few tours close to home (or other developed areas).
+The closer your route is to towns (and bike shops), the easier it is to get help if needed.
+Plan your first tour close to home or other developed area.

-The amount of mileage you plan for each day can affect the kind of tour you have.
-More mileage means less time to stop and check out the scenery or go sightseeing, especially if you have a pre-designated stopover point to reach that day.
+Your expected daily mileage greatly affects the kind of tour you have.
+More mileage means less time to check out the scenery or go sightseeing, especially if you have designated a stopover point to reach that day.

-Bike touring can be enjoyed on just about any type of terrain.
-However, if you're a novice, stick to relatively level terrain at first, then gradually increase the difficulty of your routes.
+Bike touring can be enjoyed on most any type of terrain.
+Novices, however, should stick to relatively level routes at first.

-Traffic is one of the most significant dangers that touring cyclists face.
-To avoid problems, plan routes on secondary-use roads.
-On unpaved trails, make sure that bicycles are allowed on the trails that you plan to explore.
-Check to see if such trails are heavily used by hikers, pack animals or off-road vehicles.
+Car and truck traffic can make some routes uncomfortable or dangerous.
+To reduce potential problems, plan routes on secondary roads.
+On unpaved trails, make sure beforehand that bicycles are allowed access.
+Check also if such trails are heavily used by hikers, pack animals or off-road vehicles.

-Do your best to avoid narrow tunnels and bridges, busy stretches of road, construction zones and similar danger zones.
+When route planning, do your best to avoid narrow tunnels and bridges, busy stretches of road, construction zones and similar hazards.

-For a multi-day tour, choose a route that offers a variety of acceptable overnight destinations.
+For a multiday tour, you may want a route that includes a variety of overnight options.
 Consider your group's expectations, their camping experience, their gear and their budget.
-Then decide if you should be looking for a campground or a bed and breakfast.
+Should you be looking for a campground or a bed and breakfast?

 Read Author Bio